-I’ve got a bachelor’s degree in advanced math, and a teenage daughter who will tell you she hates anything to do with the subject.
+I’ve got a bachelor’s degree in advanced math, and a teenager who will tell you he hates anything to do with the subject.

-I’m an unschooling mama who loves to do math puzzles and logic problems for fun.
+I’m an unschooling parent who loves to do math puzzles and logic problems for fun.

 I’m not sure if that combination makes me an expert or just crazy, but because of it, I agreed to take part in the iHomeschool Network’s “5 days of…” series in July 2012 with a look at 5 days of real world math.

 These have since become some of the most popular posts on Unschool RULES, and I continue to add more to this topic as we pursue high school using only this approach.
 So if you’re interested in real world math, read on!

 October 2014: Top 5 real world math skills to know before graduation

 January 2014: It’s not all about numbers: Unschooling math